luigipacheco/grblgcodecleaner/readme.md

-This script imports a gcode file from blender export gcode tool from Alessandro Zomparelli and "cleans" it to be compatible with GRBL.
+This script imports a gcode file from blender export gcode tool from Alessandro Zomparelli and removes not compatible commands like E it to be compatible with GRBL.